Adapter Authoring

 |---|---|---|

-Due scheduled, released, retrying, plus expired-lease running runs | queued runs, because they already have delivery intent and outbox state | getRunDeliveryRecoveryAvailableAt() |
+Due scheduled, released, retrying, plus expired-lease running runs | queued runs, because they already have delivery intent | getRunDeliveryRecoveryAvailableAt() |

 listRunsNeedingDispatch() and reserveRunDispatch() are the bounded-queue dispatch path.
 Queue capacity must be enforced inside the storage transaction because multiple schedulers and workers can race.